-Washington University School of Medicine’s Mini-Medical Schools, I, II, and III offer a unique opportunity for adults to learn about medical education and patient care without homework or exams.
-The courses cover a variety of medical specialties, plus surgery, neuroscience, orthopedics, pediatrics, genomics and more.
+Washington University School of Medicine’s Mini-Medical School Online offers a unique opportunity for adults to learn about medical education and patient care without homework or exams.
+The course covers a variety of medical specialties, plus surgery, neuroscience, orthopedics, pediatrics, genomics and more.

 You have done an outstanding job of organizing this program!
 Our attendance at Mini-Medical School has been our single best extracurricular activity of the year.
 Thank you so very much!

 Who is eligible to enroll in Mini-Medical School?

 Anyone over the age of 15 may enroll.
 No prior training or education is required.
 Past students include police officers, executives, stay-at-home moms, attorneys, teachers, artists and bankers.
 Although Mini-Medical School is designed for the adult learner, we offer limited seating for high school students in 10th grade and above (see Register for more information.)
 Learn more about the program »

 What topics are covered?